bitblends/sbt-scalametrics/gh-pages/docs/index.md

 <!-- format: off -->
 <!-- @formatter:off -->
 Please refer to the [Getting Started][getting-started] guide for instructions and quick start examples.
-You can also explore the [ScalaMetrics' Metrics Overview](https://bitblends.github.io/scalametrics/metrics-overview/){:target="_blank"} to learn more about the various metrics provided by ScalaMetrics library.
+You can also explore the [Metrics Overview](https://bitblends.github.io/scalametrics/metrics-overview/){:target="_blank"} page of ScalaMetrics library to learn more about the various metrics provided by this library.
 <!-- format: on -->
 <!-- @formatter:on -->

 ## Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please see [CONTRIBUTING](CONTRIBUTING.md) for guidelines.

 ## License

 Licensed under the MIT License.
-See [LICENSE](LICENSE) file for details.
+See [LICENSE](LICENSE.md){add_header Content-Disposition inline; } file for details.